kim-dam-groenhoej/LambdaSnippet/README.md

 # LINQ & Lambda Snippet
-This is just a project i usted for students in Tech College Nordjylland short introduction in LINQ & Lambda
+This is just a project I used for students for web-integrator education at Tech College, Denmark.
+A short introduction in LINQ & Lambda

 Use it as you want